bobbydilley/rideboard-emulator/code_recreations/struct.md

   46 - 0xC0
   47 - UNKNOWN
-  48 - POSSIBLE NUMBER (16) - THIS NEEDS TO EQUAL 1 INITIALLY I THINK!
-CAN EQUAL 3
+  48 - COMMAND - THIS NEEDS TO EQUAL 1 INITIALLY I THINK!
+CAN EQUAL 3 or 0x15
   49 - UNKNOWN
   50 - BUTTONS
   51 - BUTTONS